Kotlin/kotlinx.serialization/docs-website/topics/serialization-polymorphism.md

 In this example, deserialization doesn't rely on the `type` field to differentiate subtypes and instead uses the plugin-generated serializer for `BasicProject`.
 This approach assumes that unknown subtypes follow a known structure.

+For JSON, you can also configure the format to [ignore unknown keys](serialization-json-configuration.md#ignore-unknown-keys) when unknown subtypes contain extra properties but still match the structure expected by the default deserializer.
 If unknown input varies in structure, use a [custom serializer](create-custom-serializers.md) instead.

 > For more flexible handling of JSON input during deserialization, see [Modify JSON structure](serialization-transform-json.md#modify-json-structure).